 My name is Ash and I work in the commercial team.
 I also volunteer to work as an innocent foundation guardian on the Ace Africa & Haller project, which is based across villages in Kenya.

 Ace are experts in training & Haller are experts in the technical side of fish farming.
-Together they are helping villages across Kenya with something the local communities they work with haven’t don’t before, sustainable fish farming, which will get more nutritional meals and support the imbalance of damaged crops for vulnerable households living in the community.
+Together they are helping villages across Kenya with something the local communities haven’t don’t before, sustainable fish farming, which will get more nutritional meals to hungry people and support the imbalance of damaged crops for vulnerable households living in the community.

 I have been part of this project for 1 and half years and 3 big wins from the project are:

 1. Villages are harvesting more fish – 300% YoY

 2. The fish harvest increased from 68kg to 300kg

 3. Sustainably improved food security and nutrition amongst 320 vulnerable households.

 One of our goals is to stop children dying from hunger.
 It is completely unacceptable that acute malnutrition kills five million children under the age of five every year.
 Although more than 70% of children treated are cured, only 1 in 5 children affected can access the treatment they need.

 We’ve been working on this problem with our partners at Action Against Hunger since 2014 and proved that you can massively increase the number of children getting the treatment they need if you make it easy for parents to access care in their own communities.
 As a result, the government of Mali changed their national treatment policy.
 But we wanted to do more.